Back-end Engineering Articles

 Ruby Data Structures Challenge #1 - For Beginners

-Now we have much knowledge to put into practice.
-Even in the last blog post, we talked about solving coding challenges.
-With that post and the previous ones, you have the basics to solve current and following coding challenges.
-If you don't know our latest blog post, here, you can see a list in order of each one of them.
+Now we have a lot of knowledge to put into practice.
+Even in the last blog post we talked about how to solve coding challenges.
+That post followed by the large amount of previous ones, you have the basis to solve current and next coding challenges.
+If you don’t know what’s our past blog post here you can see a list in order of each one of them

 Articles about Ruby